 The addictive personality is something that has often been mentioned, especially with regard to alcohol and drug use issues.
 You can struggle with addiction to many things, not all of them necessarily harmful.
 Despite the way it sounds, there is no one definitive addictive personality.
 Having these traits does not sentence a person to a life of substance abuse.
 It gives you the foresight to avoid things that may become a problem and recognize a problem should one arise.

-At Red Oak Recovery, we’re committed to providing men’s addiction treatment to help young adults overcome their unique challenges.
-Through behavioral therapy and other treatment options, you can take control of your life again.
-To learn more, please contact Red Oak Recovery today at 866.457.7590.
+At Red Oak Recovery®, we’re committed to providing men’s addiction treatment to help young adults overcome their unique challenges.
+Through psychotherapy and other treatment options, you can retake control of your life.
+To learn more about our behavioral therapy treatment program, please contact us today at 866.457.7590.

 Indicators of Addictive Behavior

 Every addiction contains one main thing, and that is the continuance of the activity regardless of the problems continuing causes.
 Personality traits that can indicate a tendency toward an addictive personality can include:

 - You become overly passionate about a subject of interest.
 This means to the extreme where you can’t focus on any other activities.
 Think of the person who “forgets” to eat or sleep when they get focused on something.

 - You’re checking your phone/social media constantly.
 You can’t rest because you feel you might be missing out on something.